-1. The charged student may present written statements from witnesses who are able to give testimony directly relevant to the specific, alleged violation such statements must be submitted to the Honor Board Chair at least 24 hours prior to the hearing.
+The charged student may present written statements from witnesses who are able to give testimony directly relevant to the specific, alleged violation such statements must be submitted to the Honor Board Chair at least 24 hours prior to the hearing.
 At the Chair's discretion, witnesses may be contacted for further information.

-2. A student may bring an advisor of his/her choice to the hearing, provided the advisor is a member of the University community.
+A student may bring an advisor of his/her choice to the hearing, provided the advisor is a member of the University community.
 Advisors are not permitted to address any participants in the hearing other than the person whom they are advising in the presentation of his/her case.
 The Chair must be notified at least 24 hours prior to the hearing that the student plans to have an advisor present, and that the advisor's presence is subject to the Chair's approval.

-3.In the event that the student does not appear for the hearing at the appointed time, the hearing may still be conducted, at the discretion of the Chair and the Board, and the student will be considered to have waived his/her right to be heard.
+In the event that the student does not appear for the hearing at the appointed time, the hearing may still be conducted, at the discretion of the Chair and the Board, and the student will be considered to have waived his/her right to be heard.

-4.Notification of Honor Board decisions will be mailed to the student within two business days of the hearing.
+Notification of Honor Board decisions will be mailed to the student within two business days of the hearing.
 The VPAA will be notified regarding the outcome of an Honor Board Hearing.

-D. Dispensations and Appeal
+Dispensations and Appeal

-- 1. Dispensations for Honor Code violations may include any of the following:
+Dispensations for Honor Code violations may include any of the following:

-- a. counseling
+- Counseling

-- b. fines
+- Fines

-- service hours
+- Service hours

-- d. loss of privileges
+- Loss of privileges

-- e. reduction of grade (zero on assignment, "F" in course, etc.)
+- Reduction of grade (zero on assignment, "F" in course, etc.)

-- f. probation
+- Probation

-- g. deferred or immediate suspension
+- Deferred or immediate suspension

-- h. dismissal
+- Dismissal

-- i. any other penalties deemed advisable
+- Any other penalties deemed advisable

-- 2. Appeal of Honor Code dispensations:
+Appeal of Honor Code dispensations:

-- a.
-Honor Board decisions are subject to written appeal to the Appeals Committee via the Vice President for Academic Affairs within 4 business days after hearings.

-- b.
-Decisions rendered by the Appeals Committee or through Student Options are not subject to appeal.

-- c.
-No voting member of the Honor Board may participate in the Appeals Committee review.
+- Honor Board decisions are subject to written appeal to the Appeals Committee via the Vice President for Academic Affairs within 4 business days after hearings. - Decisions rendered by the Appeals Committee or through Student Options are not subject to appeal. - No voting member of the Honor Board may participate in the Appeals Committee review.